HewlettPackard/Docker-SimpliVity/ops/README.md

 | Log Proc	| 48   | 	48	  | 48

-**Note:**  In the case of one ESX host failure, two nodes are enough to accomodate the amount of vCPU required.
+**Note:**  In the case of one ESX host failure, two nodes are enough to accommodate the amount of vCPU required.